 About me: Dr Kenny Taylor

-I’m a writer, naturalist, photographer and musician who communicates through many different media.
-This includes magazines such as BBC Wildlife and The Nature of Scotland, scripts and interviews for television, radio and video, talks, writers’ workshops and live performance in theatres and other venues.
+I’m a writer, editor, naturalist-conservationist, photographer and musician who communicates through many different media.
+This includes magazines such as BBC Wildlife and Northwords Now, scripts and interviews for television, radio and video, talks, writers’ workshops and live performance in theatres and other venues.

-I’ve a long-standing fascination with puffins (the subject of my doctoral research and three of my books) auroras and remote islands.
+I’ve a long-standing fascination with puffins (the subject of my doctoral research and three of my books) auroras and islands near and far.
 All of these featured in two of my major assignments so far for National Geographic magazine.
 Puffins have lured me to visit most of their major breeding areas in both Europe and North America.
 Auroras have taken me from Alaska, through Canada to arctic Norway.
 Island going has included sojourns and work in many fine places around the Atlantic rim, with many more on the 'I wish..' list.

 I care about links between nature and community, including through the arts, practical conservation and land ownership.
-So it’s been privilege in the past to chair Trees for Life and the Cairngorms Local Biodiversity Action project and to be a member of the team campaigning and fund raising for the community purchase of the Isle of Eigg.
+So it’s been privilege in the past to chair Trees for Life and the Cairngorms Local Biodiversity Action project and to be a member of the team campaigning and fundraising for the community purchase of the Isle of Eigg.
 I'm the current chair of The Scottish Wildlife Trust (since autumn 2023) and a board member of the Isle of Eigg Heritage Trust.
 I'm also part of a team that organises live arts performances in a nearby hall and was on the board of The Touring Network for several years, helping local arts promoters across the Highlands and Islands.

 Winter Snow bunting flock at Nairn